 Creating effective process documentation is rarely an isolated task.
 You’ll likely need to brainstorm current processes, seek SME insights or get process owner approvals to avoid debates over process improvements.

 Scribe makes it easy to share and collaborate on process steps.
-Share it as a link, embed it in an email or export it as HTML or PDF — Scribe can fit into your existing workflows effortlessly.
+Share as a link, embed it in an email, or export as HTML or PDF — Scribe can effortlessly fit into your existing workflows.

 - Quick reference guides.